lauritzh/gluu4/docs-gluu-server-prod/docs/source/installation-guide/install-docker.md

 For Docker deployments, provision a VM with:

 ### Linux users

-- If using Ubuntu use `20.04` and higher.

 - The minimum system requirements, as described in the [VM Preparation Guide](../installation-guide/index.md#system-requirements).